SkoolNotes/Taproot/2020BIO101/KBxGeneticVariationMA.md

 	- new function
 	- new expression time
 	- +function
-but, most proteins are like links in a chain
+but, most proteins are like links in a chain.
+Jehnna's term is "pathway" which she seems to like